Who Will Show Your Clients How to Fight the Growing Cybersecurity Threat?

 That’s how we came up with the Savvy Cybersecurity program, a full-blown workshop presentation that leads attendees through creating their own action plan to boost their security.

 The program includes two key components.

-One involves a full-blown, interactive workshop presentation called “1 Hour to Savvy Cybersecurity: 10 Threats Every Person and Business Faces—and How to Fight Them.”
+One involves an interactive workshop presentation called “1 Hour to Savvy Cybersecurity: 10 Threats Every Person and Business Faces—and How to Fight Them.”
 (If you’d like to become a knowledgeable guide on this topic and present to clients and business owners in your community, learn about the whole program right here.)